RfidResearchGroup/ChameleonUltra/docs/README.md

 - [Development](./development.md): For all developers.
 This covers how to build firmware from source and set up a development environment.

+- [SDKs](./sdk.md): SDKs for Chameleon, useful if you want to develop your own application to control Chameleon.

 - [Protocol](./protocol.md): The gory details of the communication protocol, useful if you want to develop your own client.

 ### Miscellaneous